thu-ml/RoboticsDiffusionTransformer/README.md

    1. Register the configuration of `my_cool_dataset`:

       Append the control frequency of `my_cool_dataset` in [this file](configs/dataset_control_freq.json).
 Write the name of `my_cool_dataset` in [this file](configs/finetune_datasets.json) and [this file](configs/finetune_sample_weights.json), where the value of the sampling weight doesn't matter since you only have one dataset.
-In this two files, we leave a placeholder of `agilex`, you can simply replace it with `my_cool_dataset`.
+In these two files, we leave a placeholder of `agilex`; you can simply replace it with `my_cool_dataset`.

    2. Re-Implement the class of `HDF5VLADataset`:

       You can find this class in [this file](data/hdf5_vla_dataset.py).
 In this file, we provide an example of loading the fine-tuning dataset used in our paper (see [this link](https://huggingface.co/datasets/robotics-diffusion-transformer/rdt-ft-data)).

       To adapt it to your dataset, you need to: (a) modify the `HDF5_DIR` (directory to `my_cool_dataset`) and `DATASET_NAME` (should be `"my_cool_dataset"`) in L21 and L22; (b) Implement the two functions of `parse_hdf5_file()` and `parse_hdf5_file_state_only()`.
-Refer to the original file for detailed comments and examples.
+Please take a look at the original file for detailed comments and examples.

-      Note 1: Despite its name, you don't necessarily need to use HDF5 to store you data.
+      Note 1: Despite its name, you don't necessarily need to use HDF5 to store your data.
 Just make sure that the class is correctly implemented.

-      Note 2: During implementation, you may need fill your robot action into the unified action vector (L180-194).
-Please refer to [this file](configs/state_vec.py) for an explanation for each element in the unified vector.
+      Note 2: During implementation, you may need to fill your robot action into the unified action vector (L180-194).
+Please refer to [this file](configs/state_vec.py) for an explanation of each element in the unified vector.
+We have reserved enough slots for each physical quantity.
+For example, we have reserved ten slots for joint angles.
+If your robot arm has six degrees of freedom, you only need to fill in the first six.

       **IMPORTANT 1:** If your robot is single-arm, please fill its action into the *right-arm* portion of the unified action vector, aligning with our pre-training datasets.

       **IMPORTANT 2:** We use [6D representation](https://arxiv.org/pdf/1812.07035) for EEF rotation.
 If your action space contains EEF rotation (angle or quaternion), please refer to [this file](docs/test_6drot.py) for conversion.
 We note that this mapping is not reversible.
 Different Euler angles may be equivalent and correspond to the same 6D representation.

-      **IMPORTANT 3:** During pre-training, no physical quantities (except the gripper width) are normalized.
-We believe that this can preserve the physical meaning of each physical quantity, thereby promoting generalization across robots.
-Therefore, we encourage you not to normalize any physical quantities, but to choose appropriate units for them.
+      **IMPORTANT 3:** No physical quantities (except the gripper width) are normalized during pre-training.
+This can preserve each physical quantity's meaning, thereby promoting generalization across robots.
+Therefore, we encourage you not to normalize any physical quantities but to choose appropriate units for them.
 Generally, we use the International System of Units, which ensures that most values fall within [-1,1].
 As an exception, we perform min-max normalization on the gripper width to [0,1].

-      **IMPORTANT 4:** If you are using RTX 4090 (or lower), the GPU memory may be to low to load the `t5-v1_1-xxl` encoder.
-Instead, we recommend you to precompute the language embeddings (see [this file](scripts/encode_lang_batch.py) for an example script) and to load them during training.
+      **IMPORTANT 4:** If you use RTX 4090 (or lower), the GPU memory may be too low to load the `t5-v1_1-xxl` encoder.
+Instead, we recommend you precompute the language embeddings (see [this file](scripts/encode_lang_batch.py) for an example script) and load them during training.
 In this way, you need to specify the path to the embeddings in the `HDF5VLADataset` (see L148) rather than the natural language.

    3. Compute the dataset statistics information for `my_cool_dataset`: